FYS4620 – An Introduction to Plasma Physics

 Recommended previous knowledge

-The course extends over a full semester with 3-4 hours of teaching per week (lectures and colloquia).
+The course extends over a full semester with 3-4 hours of teaching (lectures and colloquia) per week, 60 hours of lectures in total.

 Language of examination